AdaCore/spark2014/docs/develguide/tool_structure.rst

 switches, because the project file may also contain extra switches to be passed to gnatprove.
 But some command line switches influence the way the project is parsed.
-To break out of this circular dependency, the command line is parsed twice:
+To break out of this circular dependency, the command line is parsed several times:

  - Once only the actual command line (as in ``Ada.Command_Line``) is parsed for some switches that would terminate immediately such as